swcarpentry/shell-novice/_episodes/05-loop.md

 writing the code and the person reading it.

-Note also that loops can be used for other things than filenames, like a list of numbers or subset of a range of data.
+Note also that loops can be used for other things than filenames, like a list of numbers or a subset of data.

 > ## Write your own loop
 >